Featured Resident Profiles

 Saturday

-Morning and Afternoon: Get up, walk the dog, and go for a quick swim in Lake Washington alongside an awesome group of locals who gather every Saturday morning – all year round – to jump in the water and share some chai <3.
+Daytime: Sleep in late and then a quick dip in Lake Washington alongside an awesome group of locals who gather Saturday mornings – all year round – to jump in the water and share some chai.

 PGY3s